 The Importance of a Healthy Gross Profit

-A healthy gross profit will put you on the path to a good net income, and enable you to cover all other costs of running a business, such as salaries, office rent, insurance, and other overhead costs.
+A healthy gross profit will lead you to a good net income and enable you to cover all other costs of running a business, such as salaries, office rent, insurance, and other overhead costs.
 It will also leave room for investing in sales and marketing.

 Sales and marketing activities are crucial for the profitability and growth of your business.
 Yet, some marketing agencies neglect to invest properly in these activities, despite recommending it to their clients.
 KPI Target does the opposite.